NMCTL

 Your CLI should be ready to go at this point.

 Before running any commands, a context has to be set which stores the API endpoint information.
+This allows the CLI to know which server to communicate with, and the user account to use.

 You can use your username and password that you use to sign in to the dashboard UI to set the context.
 Then you can set the CLI to use that context.